glouw/blog/_posts/2019-04-11-Age-of-Kings-Reverse-Engineering-Part-1.md

     Image;

-An Outline is modelled as:
+An outline is modelled as:

     typedef struct
     {